eclipse-archived/ceylon-lang.org/documentation/1.0/tour/annotations.md

 ## Annotation constructors

-Here's the definition of a some of our old friends:
+Here's the definition of a some of our old friends, `doc`:

 <!-- try: -->
 <!-- cat: shared class Deprecated(String? desc=null) {} -->